-At American Heating Company, we take pride in helping our clients and customers find the industrial heating solution that works best for their budget and their facility.
+At Enerquip, we take pride in helping our clients and customers find the industrial heating solution that works best for their budget and their facility.
 We know efficient thermal fluid heating inside and out, and we’d be happy to take a look at your unique scenario to help you determine your best course of action moving forward.

 With more than 30 years of experience in the industry, we have the knowledge to point you in the right direction.
 We offer a wide variety of customized industrial heating equipment options and can help you design a custom system or system component that meets all of your needs.

 Interested in learning more about how we can help you as you approach a possible equipment retrofitting?
 Give us a call today at (715) 748-5888 or contact us online to get the conversation started.
 We’d be happy to offer you our expert opinion so you can make a well informed decision as you decide whether or not retrofitting is ideal for your plant.